• Skip to primary navigation

 Dipping the edge of a glass in dried rose petals.

-Then dab the sticky edge in the dried rose petals.
-That's it.
+Dip the glass in the rose petals then dab the sticky edge in the dried rose petals.
+That’s it.
 Done.

 Depending on how much syrup you end up with on your glass, it may start to run a little.
 I love things that aren't super perfect so the drippy rose syrup looks really pretty to me.